 - a.
 Employees may not work overtime without the approval of their supervisor.
 All overtime must be approved in writing by the employee's supervisor before the overtime is worked and must indicate whether payment is to be made in cash or in compensatory time.
-Employees working at a remote assignment may be given the written overtime approval at the beginning of the employee's next shift after verbal approval by their supervisor before the overtime is worked. - b.
+Employees working at a remote assignment may be given the written overtime approval at the beginning of the employees' next shift after verbal approval by their supervisor before the overtime is worked. - b.
 In the event an employee transfers from one department (within the County) to another, all accumulated compensatory time will be paid to the transferring employee in a lump sum payment within 30 days of the effective date of transfer or transferred with the employee at the discretion of the employee.
-The employee's election to transfer compensatory time shall be subject to the written approval of the receiving Department Head. - 7.
-Standby Time Pay Due to staff limitations, it may be necessary for a Department Head or designee to issue written assignments to employees to be on standby, to handle overtime work which may arise during other than normal working hours.
-Standby is defined as time in which an employee is required by the Department Head or designee to remain at his/her residence or required to carry a department two-way radio or cellular telephone and be within 30 minutes response capability so that he/she may immediately respond to any calls received.
+The employee's election to transfer compensatory time shall be subject to the written approval of the receiving department head. - 7.
+Standby Time Pay Due to staff limitations, it may be necessary for a department head or designee to issue written assignments to employees to be on standby, to handle overtime work which may arise during other than normal working hours.
+Standby is defined as time in which an employee is required by the department head or designee to remain at his/her residence or required to carry an electronic pager and be within 30 minutes response capability so that he/she may immediately respond to any calls received.
 An employee will be compensated for standby time at the rate of one-fourth (1/4) hour pay at his/her regular hourly rate for each one (1) hour period of standby time.
 Employees on standby called to perform work will be compensated for actual hours worked in accordance with Section 1 of this Article and shall not be subject to the provisions of Section 5. - 8.
-Overtime and standby pay will be added to the payroll for the period during which work is performed and will not be paid for overtime work of less than 15 minutes per day.
+Overtime and standby pay will be added to the payroll for the period during which work is performed and will not be paid for overtime work of less than 15 minutes per day. - 9.
+Overtime and standby pay shall not be paid more than once for the same hours worked. - 10.
+For purposes of this Article, accumulated standby time will not qualify for premium or overtime pay.

-- 9. Overtime and standby pay shall not be paid more than once for the same hours worked. - 10.
-For purposes of this Article, accumulated standby time will not qualify for premium or overtime pay. - 11.
-All employees covered under this Agreement shall be entitled to overtime pay or compensatory time. - 12.
-If a department requires overtime it shall create a voluntary overtime list, based on classification.
-Mandatory overtime shall be enacted after the voluntary overtime list is utilized, understanding that mandatory overtime shall be applied by seniority in inverse order with regard to being required to work into a consecutive shift.
-Employees may be mandated to work overtime at the Department Head's discretion.
+- 11. All employees covered under this Agreement shall be entitled to overtime pay or compensatory time. - 12.
+If a Department requires overtime it shall create a voluntary overtime list, based on classification.
+Mandatory overtime shall be enacted after the voluntary overtime list is utilized.
+Employees may be mandated to work overtime, in lieu of, the voluntary overtime list based on specific knowledge, skills and abilities that may be required for the overtime assignment at the Department Head's discretion.
 The procedures for the implementation and development of voluntary overtime shall be developed under the provisions set forward in Article 10, Labor/Management and Safety Committee.
 Management shall be reasonable and fair in determining excused reasons for employees unable to work mandatory overtime.
 Employees shall not be disciplined for excused reasons for not working mandatory overtime.
 Employees may refuse mandatory overtime provided it is of an emergent nature as determined by the Department Head or designee.

-ARTICLE 19 Shift Differential
+ARTICLE 18 Shift Differential